emiliosheinz/flutter-pokedex/README.md

 # :turtle: Flutter Pokedex
-App that takes a list of pokemons from an API and show them.
+This is a repo that I've used to learn more about Flutter and Dart, that App that takes a list of pokemons from an API and show them.
 If you want you can see the pokemon details and some available pokemon moves.

 ## :iphone: Preview